Featured- Fiber Optic Cables - 10 Uses Of Fiber Optic Cables (Title)

 1. Cable Television.
 The high bandwidth and faster speeds of fiber optic cables make them a perfect choice for cable television.
 They are rapidly replacing coaxial cable systems.

 2. Internet Systems.
-The significantly improved bandwidth and higher speeds of fiber have meant they are now the go-to cable for Internet systems, replacing copper wires and coax cables.
+The significantly improved bandwidth and higher speeds of fiber have made it the go-to cable for Internet systems, replacing copper wires and coax cables.

 3. Telephone.
 Fiber optic cable has long ago replaced copper undersea cables and is used extensively throughout the telephone network.
 The growth of 5G networks is greatly increasing the use of fiber in small cell networks and throughout the network.

 4. Computer Networking.
-Whether it’s storing files in remote locations or sending emails it’s all about speed.
-And fiber optic cables offer plenty of speed and certainly much more speed than copper cable.
+Whether it’s storing files in remote locations or sending emails, it’s all about speed.
+Fiber optic cables offer significantly more speed than copper cables.

 5. Automobiles.
-Applications of fiber optics in automobiles include interior/exterior lighting and signal transmission between sensors and computing devices.
+Applications of fiber optics in automobiles include interior/exterior lighting as well as signal transmission between sensors and computing devices.
 Those sensors are often used to activate airbags and must be not only fast but also reliable.

 6. Medical Applications.
-Endoscopic surgery is dependent on fiber optics for lighting and viewing the site of the surgery.
+Endoscopic surgery relies on fiber optics for both lighting and viewing the surgical site.
 Dentistry uses fiber optic cables to direct a pinpoint of high-power light in the search for cracks and cavities.

 7. Mechanical Inspections.
 It’s easy to see how fiber optic cables used in endoscopic surgery could also be used for mechanical inspections.
-They are small enough to get into the tightest spaces and the length of the cable is not an issue with the low-loss characteristics of fiber optics.
+They are small enough to fit into the tightest spaces, and the length of the cable is not an issue due to the low-loss characteristics of fiber optics.

 8. Military Applications.
-Fiber’s low weight, immunity to electromagnetic interference, and security from interception make it excellent in military applications.
-That includes everything from teleoperated weapons systems to underwater sensor systems to command and communication systems.
+Fiber’s low weight, immunity to electromagnetic interference, and security from interception make it an excellent choice for military applications.
+This includes everything from teleoperated weapons systems to underwater sensor systems, as well as command and communication systems.

 9. Aerospace Applications.
 Nearly every characteristic of fiber optic cable that we’ve mentioned previously also makes it the perfect cable for aerospace applications.
-Not only that but optical fibers’ ability to withstand cryogenic temperatures further enhances their suitability.
-They are used as sensors, communication cables, lighting, and more.
+Not only that, but optical fibers’ ability to withstand cryogenic temperatures further enhances their suitability.
+They are used as sensors, communication cables, lighting, and for various other purposes.
 They are even experimenting with manufacturing fiber optic cable in space to achieve improved specifications in a zero-gravity environment.

 10. Lighting.
 These applications require high light transmission and not necessarily high bandwidth or speed.
 The cables direct light to exactly where it’s needed and with the perfect focus.
 They are heat-free, durable, and simple to install.